Tom Hickey and Family

-NO CATS, NO CHOCOLATE: Ken and Alan Russell take to the road to appear on Oprah Winfrey and advocate for serious literature while covertly launching a career as romance writers.
+NO CATS, NO CHOCOLATE: Ken and Alan Russell take to the road once again, this time to to appear on Oprah Winfrey and advocate for serious literature while covertly launching a career as romance writers.

 WRITING AND THE SPIRIT: Who needs inspiration?
 Everybody, especially writers.
 Here’s where and how to find it.

 READING BROTHER LAWRENCE: On the road to the Kingdom of Heaven.